alexsyeo/text-aura/_pages/faq.md

 <br>

+## **How do I delete my account?**

+In the account tab (bottom right corner of home screen), scroll to the bottom and click "Delete Account".
+Then follow the instructions in the Delete Account screen to delete your account.
+In addition to deleting your account, this will also remove all data associated with your account.

 ## **How do you request a translation?**

 Just tap Hendrix while he isn't talking or thinking and type what you want him to translate.